latex3/tagging-project/tagging-status/index.md

 To add or edit the entries in the tables, please make a pull request to change the YAML file [tagging-status.yml](https://github.com/latex3/tagging-project/blob/main/_data/tagging-status.yml).

-The table shown here omits some entries for packages that are incompatible or have unknown status, and for which support is not expected within teh current project.
+The table shown here omits some entries for packages that are incompatible or have unknown status, and for which support is not expected within the current project.
 A view of the [full data in the yaml](full) file  is also available.

 If you encounter a problem with a package or class for which there is no issue in the [issue tracker](https://github.com/latex3/tagging-project/issues) yet, please add an issue in the tracker first (including a small example what goes wrong) or start a discussion  in the [discussion view](https://github.com/latex3/tagging-project/discussions) if that seems more appropriate.
 Later on it can still be added to the tables.